-Many people are frighten of bats, even though their harmless presence is a great benefit to humans!
-Usually on a warm summer night, Vermont’s bats alone suck up two billion insects out of the sky!
+Many people are frightened of bats, even though their harmless presence is a great benefit to humans!
+Usually, on a warm summer night, Vermont’s bats alone suck up two billion insects out of the sky!
 Many of their prey are pest insects that harm our crops and us!
 Vermont is home to nine bat species, many of which have been terribly affected by the mysterious “white-nose syndrome.”
 Will their normal populations ever recover?
 Is there anything people can do to help?
 This class will explore bats with a particular focus on local species and efforts to repair the losses caused by their enigmatic affliction.

 The Human Habitat, Grades 3-8

 Students are introduced to the human microbiome and the cells that make up our bodies.
 Using a skit with Legos as characters, a metaphorical pirate ship and its crew members are attacked by different pathogens, illustrating the processes of disease and health.
-After the skit the class will view photos of actual cells in the human body.
+After the skit, the class will view photos of actual cells in the human body.

 "And the Mountains Should Crumble to the Sea", Grades 2-8

 Have you ever wondered what our Vermont mountains looked like when they were new?
 Why do our driveways and back roads seem to "disappear" every spring?
 How do canyons form, and why is there so much sand on the coasts and the bottom of the ocean?
-In this class we will explore all of the glacially slow or catastrophically fast ways in which water and erosion shape our world.
+In this class, we will explore all of the glacially slow or catastrophically fast ways in which water and erosion shape our world.